Guide

 What does a fractional CFO cost?

 Fractional CFOs typically charge $200–$350 per hour or $3,000–$12,000 per month depending on scope.
 Series A-stage companies pay toward the higher end; early-stage startups often start at $3,000–$5,000/month for 10 hours of monthly work.
+Use our fractional CFO cost calculator for a personalized estimate based on your revenue and scope.

 When should a company hire a fractional CFO?